 - a.
 Separate memorandum not allowed.
 Don't file a separately designated Memorandum of Law.
 Include necessary factual support, legal argument, and requested relief in the motion itself. - b.
 Style.
 Use American letter-size paper, a minimum 13-point font, and a minimum of 1" margins.
 Double space except for lengthy quotations, headings, and footnotes. - c.
 Word limits and certificate of word count.
 Limit any motion or response to 5,000 words (approximately twenty-five pages).
 Limit any reply to 2,000 words (approximately ten pages).
-Don't file a surreply absent alternate permission.
+Seek permission to file a surreply.